Why do we tend to hold on to losing investments?

 Individual effects

-However, smart decision-making and good financial performance must be grounded in a comprehensive point of view, rather than an outlook of one-off wins and losses.
-A keen investor would cut their losing assets over selling assets that will likely continue “winning”.
-By succumbing to the disposition effect, we are incurring more losses and fewer gains in the long-term.
+However, smart decision-making and sound financial performance must be grounded in a comprehensive, holistic point of view rather than an outlook of one-off wins and losses.
+A keen investor would cut their losing assets over selling assets that will likely continue “winning.”
+By succumbing to the disposition effect, we risk reducing our long-term returns by holding onto assets with poor future prospects while prematurely selling assets that could have continued appreciating

 Systemic effects

 Our reluctance to sell losing investments affects our individual financial standings.
-However, if large numbers of people are prone to the same decision-making behavior, this trend can have a global impact.
-So, how does the disposition effect come into play on the group level?
+However, if many people are prone to the same decision-making behavior, this trend can have a global impact.
+So, how does the disposition effect come into play at the group level?

 Whereas approximately 85% of the non-disposition-prone funds survive after a 5-year period, only 77% of the disposition-prone funds survive.
 The higher rate of failure suggests that, over a reasonable period of time, these funds are likely to disappear unless they eliminate their disposition orientation.